bertvv/ansible-role-drupal/README.md

 ## Testing

 There are two types of test environments available.
-One powered by Vagrant, another by Docker.
+One powered by Vagrant, another by Docker (TODO).
 The latter is suitable for running automated tests on Travis-CI.
 Test code is kept in separate orphan branches.
 For details of how to set up these test environments on your own machine, see the README files in the respective branches:

 - Vagrant: [vagrant-tests](https://github.com/bertvv/ansible-role-drupal/tree/vagrant-tests)
 - Docker: [docker-tests](https://github.com/bertvv/ansible-role-drupal/tree/docker-tests)